-Arrive in Longyearbyen, the administrative capital of the Spitsbergen archipelago of which West Spitsbergen is the largest island.
-Before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting.
+Arrive in Longyearbyen - before embarking there is an opportunity to stroll around this former mining town, whose parish church and Polar Museum are well worth visiting.
 In the early evening the ship will sail out of Isfjorden.

 Close to the Russian territory, we hope to get to the rarely visited Kvit ya.
 The island is dominated by an icecap, which leaves a small area bare of ice and snow.
 We will land at the western tip at Andr neset.
 We will also try to get to Kraemerpynten in the east, where an enormous group of Walrus resides.

-Today we land on Ahlstrandhalv ya at the mouth of Van Keulenfjorden.
-Here piles of Beluga skeletons (the Beluga is a small white whale), the remains of 19th century slaughter, fortunately, Beluga were not hunted to the edge of extinction and may still be seen locally.
-Here there is a good chance we will come across a pod.
-Cruising into Recherchefjorden we can explore an area of tundra at the head of the fjord where many reindeer feed.
+Today you land on Ahlstrandhalv ya, at the mouth of Van Keulenfjorden.
+Here piles of beluga skeletons, the remains of 19th century whale slaughter, are a haunting reminder of the consequences of rampant exploitation.
+Fortunately Belugas were not hunted into extinction, and you have a good chance of coming across a pod.
+Cruising into Bellsund during the afternoon, you can also explore tundra at the head of the fjord, where reindeer feed.

 Return to Longyearbyen and disembark for the transfer to the airport and the flight to Oslo and home.